marcel-veselka/testlink-qa-robot/README.md

 by overriding the `BROWSER` variable as illustrated above.
 Similarly it is possible to slow down the test execution by overriding the `DELAY` variable with a non-zero value.

+## ToDos / Ideas
+- Include deployment as a part of test execution